Director of Asset Management

 Duties:

-• Develop an depth understanding of NTCIC’s existing project and asset management processes, investor requirements, and project-related deliverables
+• Responsible for fully understanding NTCIC’s existing project and asset management processes, investor requirements, and project-related deliverables.

-• Act as a liaison between NTCIC and investor asset management departments
+• Serve as a liaison with investor asset management departments and as a Fiduciary and Manager of Funds.

-• Maintain all electronic and paper information filing systems, including closing binders, project files, the asset management database, reports, and tickler systems
+• Oversee the organization and maintenance of all electronic and physical information filing systems, including closing binders, project documentation, reports, and tickler systems.

-• Oversee the hiring and work planning process for the Director’s direct reports in Asset Management and evaluate staff performance, and make recommendations for bonuses, salary increases, and promotions
+• Oversee the hiring and work planning process for Asset Management team members and evaluate staff performance; and make recommendations for bonuses, salary increases and promotions.

 Qualifications:

-• Master’s degree in business, finance, or real estate (or equivalent) or more than 10 years of experience in complex urban subsidized housing and commercial real estate finance, including at least 7 years of real estate investment analysis/underwriting experience
+• Master’s degree in business, finance, or real estate (or equivalent) or 10 years of progressively responsible experience in community development tax credit equity investment, including at least seven years of multi-asset class commercial real estate investment analysis and underwriting experience.

-• Strong real estate experience and knowledge, including financial statement analysis, general accounting, construction and rehabilitation process, property management, and compliance with LLC operating provisions related to financing reporting, funding benchmarks, tax credit regulations, and other regulatory requirements
+• Demonstrated analytical expertise and attention to detail, with strong real estate knowledge-encompassing financial statement analysis, general accounting, construction and rehabilitation processes, property management, risk assessment and mitigation, and comprehensive compliance with financing reporting, funding benchmarks, tax credit regulations, and LLC operating requirements.

 Pay & Benefits: